TaskarCenterAtUW/TDEI-gateway/research/database-options.md

 ## Research findings

-For the above problems, we looked at all the database options that Azure offers along with other popular options of database.
+For the above problems, we looked at the following database options that Azure offers along with other popular options of database.

 ## Databases